jonesr18/HaloAssayAnalyzer/README.md

 ##About

 This repository contains testing files and source code for my HaloAssayAnalyzer program.
+The repository is located at the web address https://github.com/jonesr18/HaloAssayAnalyzer.

 The program is a simple GUI which lets users select options for computing DNA damage metrics and classifying cells as apoptotic, necrotic, or healthy as determined by the halo assay.

+To use the files herein, you will need to copy them into a local directory and open them in MATLAB.
+In order to properly function, all folders and subfolders should be placed on the MATLAB path.

 ##Relevant Publications